 Navigating options to determine the best diet plan for you can be a fairly momentous task to take on, particularly for those with intolerances and sensitivities.
 While trial and error is often necessary to fully develop an ideal health plan, whole genome sequencing can be an extremely useful tool in streamlining the process.
 At Nebula Genomics, our goal is to offer affordable and state of the art whole genome sequencing.
 This complete test evaluates 100% of a person’s DNA, and has proven invaluable in understanding individual genetic blueprint.
 For example, the results of this testing can provide insight on the efficacy of your own sugar digestion, which may prompt you to experiment with alternative sweeteners more suited for your body.
 Additionally, complete genetic testing can illuminate sensitivities to edible compounds, poor mental health predispositions and what your body needs to behave optimally.

 Nebula Genomics stands apart from similar genetic sequencing companies.
 We offer a secure and private service that prioritizes clients and places individuals in control of their data and who they share it with.
-All tests are processed in CLIA/CAP-accredited laboratories and are offered in a variety of formats, which makes it easier to bring your data to a physician or other specialist.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.
 We provide weekly updates with topical scientific news and equip clients with a consistently updated scientific library that helps to comprehend your genetic code.
 Additionally, we supply several DNA exploration tools and leading-edge ancestry analysis that remove unnecessary confusion and allow you to fully comprehend your data.